On this page

 6.2.3 Determine compliance

-This section provides information on the inspection activities CFIA inspector will carry out in relation to the PRMP and PVMP, specifically, with respect to assessing the licence holder's compliance with the SFCR.
-If the licence holder does not follow the CFIA domestic poultry pathogen reduction programs as published and presents a different means of meeting SFCR requirements, the inspection team should consult with CFIA specialists to verify the validity of the approach.
+This section provides information on the inspection activities CFIA inspector will carry out in relation to the PRMP, PMMP and PVMP, specifically, with respect to assessing the licence holder's compliance with the SFCR.
+If the licence holder does not follow the CFIA domestic poultry pathogen reduction programs as published and presents a different means of meeting SFCR requirements (for example, alternative PMMP or a different indicator micro-organism), the inspection team should perform initial assessment and then consult with CFIA specialists to verify the validity of the approach.

 If there is a non-compliance with SFCR 89 (for example, missing components of the written PCP related to the content described in section 89), SFCR 86 should also be referenced in the same non-compliance record as that is the regulation which requires the licence holder to have a PCP that meets the provisions of SFCR 89.